House | 1 bedrooms | sleeps 2

 The Arab influence from the 500 years the are was inhabited by the moors is everywhere- the architecture, pottery and tiles, terraced hillsides and place names and, of course the grandeur of the Alhambra and the famous Mesquita in Cordoba.

-Sierra Nevada national park has snow capped peaks, a ski centre, Trevelez, the highest village in spain, wild flowers not found elsewhere in Europe and wonderful waking country.
-There are guides available for the more adventurous or well marked paths in the lower levels.
+Sierra Nevada national park has snow capped peaks, a ski centre, Trevelez, the highest village in spain, wild flowers not found elsewhere in Europe and wonderful walking country.
+There are guides available for the more adventurous or well marked paths at the lower levels.

-The alpujarra villages have fiestas in August with music and food and Granada has a film festival in June and an international music and dance festival in July.
+Ferreirola is home to the festival, Music in the Mountains, which brings musicians from all over the world.
+The alpujarra villages also have traditional fiestas in August with music and food.
+Granada has a film festival in June and an international music and dance festival in July.

 Availability Your dates are available